csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

     1. Focusing on data engineering within the Snowflake platform (their same old playbook), at the expense of hybrid workloads
     2. Encouraging hybrid data engineering at the expense of maximizing data engineering on the Snowflake platform, in order to capture & monetize the associated analytical workloads

 The future of data engineering in the warehouse is a bit of a clickbait title, I admit that.
-It really matters a lot, to a lot of people.
+It really matters a lot, to two primary groups:

 ### The user